All Episodes

 I have so many.

-Dear Art, I've been listening to last night's archive show from the internet, obviously, written today.
+Dear Art, I've been listening to last night's archive show from the internet, obviously written today.

-Now, I'm not going to go into any details, because I don't want to spoil your viewing.
+Now, I'm not going to go into any details because I don't want to spoil your viewing, but I will say that we were terribly disappointed with the picture's production.

-Contrary to the possible implications Richard raised pertaining to the flight of De Palma, I feel he fled due to embarrassment.
+Contrary to possible implications Richard raised pertaining to the flight of De Palma, I feel he fled due to embarrassment.

-So, there is a couple of really heavy raps on this movie now.
+So there is a couple of really heavy raps on this movie now.

-I wonder if, how the rest of us will view this.
+I wonder if how the rest of us will view this.

 Remember 2001 when that movie came out?